 We have undertaken a risk assessment across the business to review and manage the risks so far as reasonably practicable and the following steps are those we have taken thus far.
-This is under constant review and we will continue to update accordingly as the situation changes on on a daily basis and have implemented a number of preventative measures to protect both our staff and service users:
+This is under constant review and we will continue to update accordingly as the situation changes.

 What are we doing to keep the staff in call centres and offices safe?

-Where possible we have move staff to home working and will be continuing with homeworking for the foreseeable future to ensure the safety of our staff.
+Where possible we are continuing to have staff working from home and will be continuing with homeworking for the foreseeable future to ensure the safety of our staff.

-Sites have been reviewed and staff capacity has been limited to 25% of full capacity.
-To be reviewed on 4th December.
+- Sites have been reviewed and staff capacity has been limited to 25% of full capacity.
+We will continue working at this capacity for the foreseeable future and will review again on the 1st February 2021.

-We have increased cleaning to include the regular cleaning of door handles and other touch points including handrails and sink areas.
-Additional wipes have been provided for staff to clean workstations and work areas.
+- We have increased cleaning to include the regular cleaning of door handles and other touch points including handrails and sink areas.
+Additional wipes have been provided for staff to clean workstations, work areas and anything else they touch after use.

 What are we been doing to keep the engineers safe?